-Join on your computer or mobile app: See Notice of Public Hearing on HHFDC's website at www.dbedt.hawaii.gov/hhfdc Or call in (audio only): +1 808-829-4853, Phone Conference D: 88161044#
+Join on your computer or mobile app: See Notice of Public Hearing on HHFDC's website at www.dbedt.hawaii.gov/hhfdc Or call in (audio only): +1 808-829-4853, Phone Conference

-In-Person Public Hearing.
-Thursday, September 22, 2022 at 1:00 p.m. at HHFDC's Board Room, 677 Queen Street, Suite 300, Honolulu, Oahu
+In-Person Public Hearing: Thursday, September 22, 2022 at 1:00 p.m. at HHFDC's Board Room, 677 Queen Street, Suite 300, Honolulu, Oahu

 The CP's purpose is to ensure that jurisdictions receiving federal assistance plan for the housing and related needs of low- and moderate-income families in a way that improves the availability and affordability of decent, safe, and sanitary housing in suitable living environments.
-To receive funding under certain U.S. Department of Housing and Urban Development (HUD) programs, the State must have a housing citation that has been approved by Hilli strategy that has been approved by HUD.
+To receive funding under certain U.S. Department of Housing and Urban Development (HUD) programs, the State must have a housing charactery that has been appropried by HIII. strategy that has been approved by HUD.

-The State and City's AAP will describe funding plans for the coming program year and certifies program compliance with the CP, HOME Investment Partnerships (HOME), National Housing Trust Fund (HTF), Emergency Solutions Grant (ESG), and Housing Opportunities for Persons with AIDS (HOPWA) programs.
-The City's AAP will also include its Community Development Block Grant (CDBG) program.
+The State and City's AAP will describe funding plans for the coming program year and certifies program compilance with the CP, HOME Investment Partnerships (HOME), National Housing Trust Fund (HTF), Emergency Solutions Grant (ESG), and Housing Opportunities for Persons with AIDS (HOPWA) programs.
+The City's AAP will complete the Committee Description of Committee Committee Descriptions of Committee Commit also include its Community Development Block Grant (CDBG) program.